eksime/VDesk/README.md

 # VDesk
-Launch programs on new virtual desktops.
+Launch programs on virtual desktops.
+(Windows 10 only)

 Windows10Interop code taken from http://stackoverflow.com/a/32417530